floooh/floooh.github.io/_posts/2023-12-31-vscode-wasm-wasi.md

 - Hopefully the [VSCode WASI extension](https://github.com/microsoft/vscode-wasm) will go out of pre-release-only mode rather sooner than later, at that point I can also move the KC IDE extension out of pre-release.
-Otherwise I will need to come up with a different solution to run the debugger.
+The problem is that trying to install a VSCode extension which depends on a pre-release-only extension will fail to install the dependency with a cryptic error message.
+Worst case is that I need to implement my own VSCode WASI runtime, or figure out another way to run the assembler inside VSCode (maybe as a regular WASM blob which replaces the C stdlib IO calls with asynchronous functions with completion-callback, delegated to Javascript)

 - Currently, any binary-blob data that needs to be transferred from VSCode into the emulator needs to go through a base64-encoded string which is expensive, because transferring Uint8Array objects doesn't work when VSCode is running in the web (it's supposed to work, but the data is corrupted).